Open-Technology-Foundation/seculardharma/README.md

 ## Overview

-The **Secular Dharma Knowledgebase** is a sophisticated AI-powered research and content generation platform that explores ethical living through secular interpretations of dharma.
-Built on advanced vector search technology (FAISS) with access to **15,224 documents segmented into 777,553 searchable chunks**, it serves the rapidly growing demographic of "spiritual but not religious" individuals, academics, and professionals seeking evidence-based approaches to wisdom traditions without supernatural beliefs.
+The **Secular Dharma Knowledgebase** is an AI-powered research and content generation platform that explores ethical living through secular interpretations of dharma.
+Built on advanced vector search technology (FAISS) with access to **15,224 documents segmented into 777,553 searchable chunks**, it serves a growing demographic of irrelgious "spiritual" individuals, academics, and professionals seeking evidence-based approaches to wisdom traditions without supernatural beliefs.

-The platform addresses the explosive growth in secular spirituality and mindfulness practice, serving academics generating scholarly content, content creators developing educational materials, mental health professionals integrating secular mindfulness approaches, and the broader secular Buddhism movement.
+The platform addresses the growth in secular spirituality and mindfulness practice, serving academics generating scholarly content, content creators developing educational materials, mental health professionals integrating secular mindfulness approaches, and the broader secular dharma/secular Buddhism movements.
 Through modular research generation and video essay creation tools, users can produce comprehensive philosophical content across configurable depth levels and multiple output formats.

 ---